RistoRavlov/technical-interview/README.md

 - (2) When I go to the details page of a great deal a log event should be sent to the database (credentials to a database are given, you can choose the datamodel for this..
 We should at least know the ip of the user, the page (url) and the date)
 - (2) There should be a dashboard in kibana to show the amount of events per day.
 - (3) The website should run via a docker image
+- (3) Items with a banner text and color should be highlighted on the overview page
+- (3) Sold out items should be shown in the end of the list.
+- (4) The technical logging should be sent to application insights.
 - (4) I should be able to switch languages (zoneId) in the website.
-- (5) Whenever I check in on the main branch the solution should build
+- (5) Whenever I check in on the main branch the solution should build in github

 ## Technical information